 Oceanography: Numerical models that are used to simulate the coupled air-sea system and to forecast atmospheric climate are notoriously inaccurate in the eastern tropical Atlantic.
 For example, the majority of the models cannot simulate the sign of the equatorial sea surface temperature (SST) gradient.
 They show cold water in the west and warm water in the east, exactly out of phase with observed conditions.
-The main objective of the oceanographic component of RB-12-05 is to collect the data needed to evaluate the terms in the heat budget of the upper ocean and to compare the observed results with model results.
+The main objective of the oceanographic component of RB-13-01 is to collect the data needed to evaluate the terms in the heat budget of the upper ocean and to compare the observed results with model results.
 The comparison should identify areas/processes of model deficiencies.
 Four ATLAS moorings and one TFlex mooring will be recovered and redeployed.
 The purpose of these moorings is to provide time series of the upper ocean temperature, salinity, current structure and heat fluxes between the ocean and atmosphere.
 Shipboard observations will include upper ocean and surface heat flux data along 23°W, from 5°S to 20.5°N. These observations will be supplemented by data from surface drifters and profiling floats to be deployed during this and other cruises to the area.
 Combining the various data will allow estimation of the terms in the heat budget.
 Data to be collected provide an improved picture of seasonal-to-interannual variability.
 The hydrophone mooring data will be used assess the anthropogenic and natural sound levels in the equatorial Atlantic as well as the distribution large baleen whale populations in the region.
 The coasts of eastern South America and West Africa are area of focused oil exploration and we expect high levels of noise introduced by seismic airguns.
 The equatorial mid-Atlantic is also the site of one of the ocean's largest transform faults and we plan to record earthquake from this fault to test earthquake prediction (retrospective) methods.

 Marine Meteorology: Atmospheric data will be collected to characterize the vertical structure of the Saharan air layer (SAL) (e.g., Nalli et al., 2005; 2011), including mineral dust aerosol over the Atlantic Ocean.
-The atmospheric data will also be used to investigate the effect of the SAL on the marine boundary layer, clouds, precipitation, and tropical cyclogenesis, with September being the peak month for Atlantic hurricane season.
+The atmospheric data will also be used to investigate the effect of the SAL on the marine boundary layer, clouds, precipitation, and surface radiation balance.

-Recent publications by Min et al 2009 indicate that ice particles are abundant in the dusty sectors of deep tropical convective systems that have entrained Saharan mineral dust.
+Recent work by Min et al 2009 indicates that ice particles are abundant in the dusty sectors of deep tropical convective systems that have entrained Saharan mineral dust.
 This is particularly evident at altitudes at which heterogeneous ice nucleation is a dominant process.
 Other studies suggest that mineral dust may be of critical importance in precipitation processes but studies are inconclusive regarding whether it suppresses or enhances rainfall in tropical systems.
-The AEROSE team will take advantage of opportunistic events where dust storms are ingested into deep convective systems via soundings, ship-based lidar, optical and chemical determination of the dust load composition, A-train and/or other relevant satellite observational overpasses.
+The AEROSE team will take advantage of opportunistic events where dust storms are ingested into deep convective systems via soundings, ship-based lidar, optical and chemical determination of the dust load composition, Suomi NPP, A-train and/or other relevant satellite observational overpasses.

-Atmospheric Chemistry: Profile measurements of the atmosphere will be conducted to investigate the linkages between the vertical distributions of tropospheric ozone with dust and smoke outflows (e.g., Nalli et al., 2011).
+Atmospheric Chemistry: Profile measurements of the atmosphere will be conducted to investigate the linkages between the vertical distributions of tropospheric ozone with dust and biomass burning outflows (e.g., Nalli et al., 2011).
 Historical data show a seasonal variation in tropospheric ozone that peaks during June-August.
 The origins of this peak remain uncertain and may be due to anthropogenic sources (e.g., transport from biomass burning in the Congo Basin) or natural sources (e.g., lightning over West Africa, stratospheric injections).
+The Aerosols99 Cruise (Thompson et al., 2000) also occurred during January, thus providing a baseline for which the 2013 AEROSE ozonesonde observations can be compared.